Jester-Head/literate-umbrella/README.md

 # literate-umbrella
 🚨 Note to Visitors 🚨

 Thank you for visiting my repository.
 I've recently identified some discrepancies in the information provided here.
-I'm committed to ensuring accuracy and quality in my work, and I am currently in the process of updating and correcting these details.
+I'm committed to ensuring accuracy and quality in my work.
+I am working on another project but plan to update and correct these issues.
 ## Capstone Project
 This is my first attempt at a machine-learning project.
 The idea was to create a service to identify toxic comments on YouTube channels.
 ### Requirements